 If you sign-up for Stitch Fix using my referral link, you will receive $25 towards your first Fix which will cover the entire $20 styling fee, plus leave $5 towards the rest of your purchase!

-I also have a Wantable referral link, which will periodically provide for $25 off your first Edit.
-Check the link to see if they are currently offering the referral bonus.
-If they are, you will receive a notification after clicking my referral link that says: Your $25 credit has been applied.
+I also have a Wantable referral link, which will provide $25 off your first Edit.
+You will receive a notification after clicking my referral link that says: Your $25 credit has been applied.

 Bonus Section: How to Improve Your Stitch Fix Experience